Jieyab89/OSINT-Cheat-sheet/README.md

 - [Sn1per](https://github.com/1N3/Sn1per) Discover hidden assets and vulnerabilities in your environment pentesting toolkit
 - [Pulse-MCP-Awesome list tool and guide](https://www.pulsemcp.com/servers/himanshusanecha-osint-toolkit) List tools for information gathering network reconnaissance and more offensive security
 - [kitploit](https://kitploit.com/) A website contain IT Security news and how to exploit
+- [cheatsheet - Offsec](https://cheatsheet.haax.fr/) A awesome toos and tips and trick for red teamer

 Social Engineering (Social E)